His Holiness the Dalai Lama

 For more of Rinpoche's life and work, see the FPMT Website.

-Venerable Geshe Lobsang Dorje Doga was born in July 1935 in a small village called Khamze, situated in a valley in the remote Kham region of North-East Tibet.
+Venerable Geshe Lobsang Dorje Doga was born in July 1935 in a small village called Khanze, situated in a valley in the remote Kham region of North-East Tibet.
 He arrived in Australia on January 1, 1983, having been invited by Lama Yeshe to become the resident teacher at Atisha Centre, our sister centre near Bendigo.

 Geshe Doga became resident teacher at Tara Institute in September 1984.
 His first teachings were from Shantideva’s “Guide to a Bodhisattva’s Way of Life” and “Lo Rig” or mind and its functions.